mattscamp/lotiles/README.md

 ## Install

-1. `sudo bash provision.sh`
+- `sudo bash provision.sh`
-2. Edit the tileserver config to run on port 3002
+- Edit the tileserver config to run on port 3002
-3. Start the tileserver via GUnicorn or just manually via python.
+- Start the tileserver via GUnicorn or just manually via python

 ## Detailed